Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: The Mock Catalogues and Example Applications

-Fig.~\ref{gdist} shows the apparent $G$-magnitude distribution of stars in each of the \Hmocks{} (top panel) and \Dmocks{} (bottom panel) generated from the default solar position (30 degrees behind the bar major axis).
+Fig.~\ref{gdist} shows the apparent $G$-magnitude distribution of stars in each of the \Hmocks{} (top panel) and \Dmocksnoex{} (bottom panel) generated from the default solar position (30 degrees behind the bar major axis).
 We reiterate that catalogues cover the full sky for stars with magnitudes $V<16$, whereas fainter stars with $16<V<20$ are only provided at latitudes $|b|> 20$~degrees.
 The lower number of stars fainter than $V=16$ reflects the $20\%$ sampling rate of these stars in the \Hmocks.
-We note that these distributions do not vary significantly between the mock catalogues.
+These distributions do not vary significantly between the mock catalogues.
+We note that the $G$-magnitude distributions for the \Dmocks{} are very similar to those of the \Hmocks, therefore for brevity we omit the former.

-Fig.~\ref{fig2} shows the colour-magnitude diagram (CMD) for the same mock catalogue shown in Fig.~\ref{fig1}.
-This distribution is the result of sampling the full range of Padova isochrones as described in section~\ref{sec:popsynth} for all observable star particles in one of the \Hmocks{} (left panel) and one of the \Dmocks{} (right panel).
-Fig.~\ref{fig2} shows that these catalogues include the full spectral range of stars and prominent evolutionary stages such as the main sequence turn-off and the red giant branch.